Gowsi-1107s/Phonepe-pluse/README.md

 !git clone https://github.com/phonepe/pulse.git
 ```
 # PhonePe Pulse Dashboard
-In this dashboard we are using the data that we extrascted from the state-wise json files in the repository which are uploaded into MySQL database.
-Then using the data dowmloded from SQL database the geo visualization is created.
+In this dashboard we are using the data that we extracted from the state-wise json files in the repository which are uploaded into MySQL database.
+Then using the data downloded from SQL database the geo visualization is created.

-# Importting Libraries
+# Importing Libraries
-Before proceedind further importing the necessary libraries in important.
+Before proceeding further importing the necessary libraries in important.
 In this dash board we use streamlit, plotly to visualize our data.

 ```
 import pandas as pd